Costs that qualify as R&D Expenditure

 Prototypes

-The design, construction and testing costs of a prototype to test the R&D undertaken may be claimed under the SME scheme.
+The design, construction and testing costs of a prototype to test the R&D undertaken may be claimed for your R&D claim.
 However, the costs associated with a prototype that is built for sale cannot be claimed under the scheme.

 What costs don’t qualify as R&D expenditure?